ThuloMatlala/FileManagementSystem/README.md

 # tPrice
-Pricing visibility portal for deufoods
+Pricing and visibility portal for deufoods